AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Transmission Delay:** The time required for a frame to be transmitted from the egress port of a network device.
 Since all network links are assumed to operate at the same speed, the transmission delay remains constant for a given stream across all links in the topology.
 - **L-Parameter:** The summation of propagation, processing and transmission delays between any two devices, also a constant parameter.

-All stream-related parameters are stored in the `stream_data.csv` file, which is automatically generated after running the `generate_network_system.m` script.
+All stream-related parameters are stored in the `stream_data.csv` file, which is automatically generated after executing the `generate_network_system.m` script.

 💡 **Note:** Each stream operates independently, and all timing-related parameterd are defined relative to the macrotick unit used in the simulation.